 Participate in a Study

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For sarcoma patients this means more treatment options at SCCA than might be found elsewhere, including participation in one of many ongoing clinical trials conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
+For sarcoma patients, this means more treatment options through SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical studies conducted at SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
 SCCA currently is conducting clinical studies for several types of sarcoma, including soft tissue sarcoma, gastrointestinal stromal tumor, liposarcoma, leiomyosarcoma, and osteosarcoma.

 - See information about sarcoma clinical studies that are open and accepting patients through SCCA.